-Warning: Asking your thesis processor for a Final Review without obtaining a clean Turnitin report is at your own risk.
-If Thesis Processing suspects plagiarism during your Final Review, your thesis will be forwarded to the Dean of Students Office for resolution by an honor board.
-Your signature on the Thesis Release Form, regardless of advisor and/or chair signature, is your promise that you have followed the NPS Academic Honor Code, which forbids plagiarism.
+Warning: Asking your thesis processor for a Final Review without obtaining a clean iThenticate report is at your own risk.
+If Thesis Processing suspects plagiarism during your Final Review, your thesis may be forwarded to the Dean of Students Office for resolution by an honor board.
+Your signature on the Thesis Release and Approval Form, regardless of advisor and/or chair signature, is your promise that you have followed the NPS Academic Honor Code, which forbids plagiarism.

 - Email your assigned thesis processor that you are ready for Final Review.
-Your processor will review your file and email you with any additional rework needed within 4 to 8 business days.
-Your processor will also assist with formatting.
+Your processor will review your file and email you about any additional rework needed within 5 days.

 A Final Review meets the following conditions:

-- Thesis has been through an Initial Review and editing.
+- Thesis has been through an Initial Review.

-- Signed thesis and all forms are uploaded to your thesis SharePoint site.
+- Final Draft of thesis and First 8 Pages are uploaded to your thesis SharePoint site.

-When you e-mail you request your Final Review, your thesis package will immediately be marked for Final Review processing; however, if any of the above are missing, we will send your submission back with a request for the missing information, and you will lose your place in line.
+When you declare you are ready for Final Review, your thesis package is immediately marked for Final Review processing; however, if any of the above conditions are missing or incomplete, we will send your submission back with a request for the missing information, and you will lose your original place in line.

-Letter is sent by email to you, your advisors, ed tech, and the Registrar.
+Letter is sent by email to you, your faculty advisors, your educational advisors, and your service representative.

-Optimally, letter is received before graduation day; last day to receive letter is the Friday that follows graduation or your estimated departure date.
+Optimally, your letter is received before graduation day; the last day to receive your letter is the Friday that follows graduation or your estimated departure date.